 Dr. Dad received his undergraduate degree in biology and neuroscience from Brandeis University in 2007 and his medical degree from the Johns Hopkins University School of Medicine in 2011.
 He completed his Internal Medicine residency at Tufts Medical Center where he also served as Chief Resident.
 Following this he completed his clinical and research training in Nephrology also at Tufts Medical Center during which he received a Master of Science degree in Clinical and Translational Research from Tufts University.

 In his free time he enjoys travelling, spending time with family, and building Legos (with his daughter).

-Dr. Kinji Sathi is the Assistant Director of Resident Ambulatory Rotations for the residency program.
+Dr. Kinji Sathi is the Director of Resident Education and an Associate Program Director for the residency program.
+In her role, she runs the outpatient ambulatory experience for the residents including resident clinic and outpatient curriculum.
 She graduated from the University of Pennsylvania with a degree in bioengineering then went on to medical school at Tufts University School of Medicine.
-She did an internship and residency in internal medicine at Tufts University School of Medicine.
+She did her internship and residency in internal medicine at Tufts University School of Medicine.
 After finishing residency, she started practicing as a primary care physician in the Division of General Medicine at Tufts Medical Center.
 She also does medicine consults at Solomon Carter Fuller Mental Health Center in Boston as well.
-Her main interests are in teaching residents how to teach and in developing curriculum for outpatient education.
+Her main educational interests are in primary care curriculum development and resident as teacher education.